Canon 6D vs Fujifilm X-E3

-The Canon EOS 6D and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in September 2012 and September 2017.
+The Canon EOS 6D and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in September 2012 and September 2017.
 The 6D is a DSLR, while the X-E3 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (6D) and an APS-C (X-E3) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is considerably smaller (44 percent) than the Canon 6D.
 Moreover, the X-E3 is substantially lighter (56 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the X-E3 does not feature any corresponding weather-sealing.